Instituto Oncológico Nacional: Accident

 In May 2001, the Government of Panama requested assistance under the terms of the Convention on Assistance in the Case of a Nuclear Accident or Radiological Emergency.
 In its response, the International Atomic Energy Agency (IAEA) sent a team of five medical doctors and two physicists to Panama to perform a dosimetric and medical assessment of the accidental exposure and a medical evaluation of the affected patients’ prognosis and treatment.
 The team was complemented by a physicist from the Pan American Health Organization (PAHO), also at the request of the Government of Panama.

-The accidental exposures at the ION in Panama were very serious.
-Many patients have suffered severe radiation effects due to excessive dose.
-Both morbidity and mortality have increased significantly.
+By this time there had been eight deaths, five of which were radiation related, and the remaining 20 patients all suffered radiation injuries.

 The IAEA report was consistent with the report made by local investigators.
 It was found that the radiotherapy equipment was properly calibrated and worked properly.
-The error was on the data entry, using a protocol not validated to enter more shielding blocks, that resulted in increased dose in the treatment.
-Most of the exposed patients have died, some radiation related, others by means of their advanced cancer.
-The Government of Panama agreed to share urgently the conclusions of the report to help prevent similar accidents.
-The physicists of ION involved were taken to trial by the patients' families.
+Instead, the accident was caused by human error: using a protocol not validated to enter more shielding blocks resulted in increased dose in the treatment.

+The accidental exposures at the ION in Panama were very serious.
+Many patients suffered severe radiation effects due to excessive dose, and both morbidity and mortality increased significantly.
+By September 2005, 23 of the exposed patients had died: 18 due to their radiation exposure, and the others by means of their advanced cancer.
+The Government of Panama agreed to share the conclusions of the report to help prevent similar accidents.
+The ION physicists involved were taken to trial by the patients' families and, in November 2004, two were found guilty of second degree murder.